Meadows Recycled Water Supply

 - Household cleaning

-- Washing clothes or in a washing machine
+- Washing clothes or using a washing machine

 Connecting your recycled water in Meadows

-Under the Recycled Water Guidelines and direction from the Office of the Technical Regulator (OTR) properties are not permitted to connect to GMB Water's recycled water supply until specific conditions have been met.
+Each allotment has a purple (lilac) recycled water meter installed at the front boundary.
+This meter is tagged and locked in the ‘off’ position until all connection requirements are met.
+Under the Recycled Water Guidelines and the direction of the Office of the Technical Regulator (OTR), properties are not permitted to connect to GMB Water’s recycled water system until specific conditions are satisfied.

 For conveyancers